cloudify-cosmo/docs.getcloudify.org/content/developer/composer/getting-started.md

 ### Stencils

-All available node types that your current blueprint can useare displayed in the left pane, called **Stencils**.
+All available node types that your current blueprint can use are displayed in the left pane, called **Stencils**.

 {{% note %}}
 This pane is shown only when you are on Topology page.